DevelopmentRaahi/NewHome/readme.txt

-replace items
-1. index.html with previous index.html
-2. assets/js
-   timer.js
+replace old file with new main.js here is path = assets\js